phac-nml/gasnomenclature/docs/usage.md

 ## Introduction

-This pipeline is an example that illustrates running a nf-core-compliant pipeline on IRIDA Next.
+This workflow takes provided JSON-formatted MLST allelic profiles and assigns cluster addresses to samples based on an existing cluster designations.
+This pipeline is designed to be integrated into IRIDA Next.
+However, it may be run as a stand-alone pipeline.

 ## Samplesheet input